kenplusplus/tdx-tools/doc/secure_boot.md

 ### Enrolling Keys to TDVF

-In this step, we need to enroll the generated key into TDVF.
+In this step, we need to enroll the generated key into TDVF using [tdvfkeyenroll](https://github.com/intel/tdx-tools/tree/main/utils/tdvfkeyenroll).

-Install TDVF Secure Boot Key Enrolling Tools.

 ```sh
 cd utils/tdvf-key-enroll